-Figure 133.
+Figure 143.
 Additional settings of the WLAN.

-Parameter Description Station Keep Alive The time interval (in seconds) between keep alive checks of wireless devices from your WLAN.
-When the value 0 is specified, the checking is disabled.
-Beacon Period The time interval (in milliseconds) between packets sent to synchronize the wireless network.
+Parameter Description Beacon Period The time interval (in milliseconds) between packets sent to synchronize the wireless network.
 RTS Threshold The minimum size (in bites) of a packet for which an RTS frame is transmitted.
 Frag Threshold The maximum size (in bites) of a non-fragmented packet.
 Larger packets are fragmented (divided).
 DTIM Period The time period (in seconds) between sending a DTIM (a message notifying on broadcast or multicast transmission) and data transmission.
+TX Power The transmit power (in percentage terms) of the access point.

-Parameter Description TX Power The transmit power (in percentage terms) of the access point.
-The 802.11b and 802.11g protection function is used to minimize collisions between devices of your wireless network.
-Select a value from the drop-down list.
-BG Protection Auto : The protection function is enabled and disabled automatically depending on the state of the network (this value is recommended if your wireless local area network consists of both 802.11b and 802.11g devices).
-Always On : The protection function is always enabled (this setting can substantially lower the efficiency of your wireless network).
-Always Off: The protection function is always disabled.
-The channel bandwidth for 802.11n devices.
+Parameter Description The channel bandwidth for 802.11n devices.
 20MHz : 802.11n devices operate at 20MHz channels.
-Bandwidth 40MHz : 802.11n devices operate at 40MHz channels.
-20/40MHz -: 802.11n devices operate at 20MHz and 40MHz channels (the channel is combined with the previous adjacent channel).
+40MHz : 802.11n devices operate at 40MHz channels.
+Bandwidth 20/40MHz -: 802.11n devices operate at 20MHz and 40MHz channels (the channel is combined with the previous adjacent channel).
 20/40MHz +: 802.11n devices operate at 20MHz and 40MHz channels (the channel is combined with the next adjacent channel).
-This parameter defines the length of the CRC block sent by the access point when communicating to wireless devices.
-TX Preamble Select a value from the drop-down list.
-IA FIGAIIIDIG Long Preamble.
+TX Preamble This parameter defines the length of the CRC block sent by the access point when communicating to wireless devices.
+Select a value from the drop-down list.
+Long Preamble.
 Short Preamble (this value is recommended for networks with high-volume traffic).